LMFDB/lmfdb/lmfdb/siegel_modular_forms/doc/ISSUES.md

   DONE

   * and ModularForm/GSp/Q/Gamma0_4_psi_4/.
+  DONE

   * Avoid showing an empty table when you navigate to page Sp8Z.
+  DONE (Nils: David Yuen's data consisted of html pages - I needed hours
+       to put them into a form which could be send to and used in Warwick.)

   * Implement downloading of mongodb obects as json file (important e.g. for people who need examples how to prepare the data which they want to add).